Netflix shutters its DVD rental business, marking the end of the red envelope era | KRDO

 Other DVD subscribers were hoping for a happy ending.
 Bill Rouhana, the CEO of Chicken Soup for the Soul Entertainment – which owns DVD rental service Redbox – told The Hollywood Reporter in April he hoped to purchase Netflix’s DVD business.
 “I’d like to buy it… I wish Netflix would sell me that business instead of shutting it down,” he said.
 Redbox remains popular despite the shift in streaming, but took a hit during the pandemic because of the lack of new movies and TV shows to fill the boxes.

-A Netflix spokesperson previously told CNN it has no plans to sell the DVD business and declined to share how it plans to dispose of the discs.
-In the weeks leading up to the shut down, Netflix reportedly offered some subscribers a “finale surprise” where they could opt-in to receive up to 10 DVDs selected at random from their queue.
+A Netflix spokesperson told CNN it has no plans to sell the DVD business and will be recycling the majority of its DVDs through third-party companies that specialize in recycling digital and electronic media.
+It will also donate some of its inventory to organizations focused on film and media.

+Netflix is also offering subscribers a “finale surprise” where they could opt-in to receive up to 10 DVDs selected at random from their queue.

 McEvoy, who already subscribes to Disney+, Hulu, the Criterion channel and Mubi, said he’s now testing out other services such as Eros (Indian cinema) and Viki (Korean and Chinese films) for harder-to-find content.
 Still, he said, he’s “sad” to see Netflix’s DVD service depart.